yoavern/learning/python/autoSchedule/README.md

 ```
 5. Follow the prompts to view the generated schedule and interact with the Digmi website to visualize the results.

+## Overview
+The Auto Schedule is a Python script designed to assist users in generating and optimizing schedules for their selected courses.
+The script pulls information about the courses from the Digmi website, analyzes the data, generates all possible course schedules, scores each schedule based on certain factors, selects the best-scoring schedule, and finally, displays the chosen schedule on the Digmi website.

 ## Video Demonstrating

 https://github.com/yoavern/learning/assets/133568608/4ea82cbd-1442-434c-afff-216f36a3e6e9